cesheridan/tabwins.vim/README.md

 # USAGE

 ### Tabwins Menu

+![alt text][tabwins_menu]
+[tabwins_menu]: ./doc/images/tabwins_menu.jpg?raw=true  "tabwins_menu"

-This menu shows _**how tabwins.vim helps developers avoid the nuisances**_ listed above, by _making complex window structures persistent, quickly-built, and easily-invoked._
+_tabwins.vim_ helps developers _avoid the nuisances_ mentioned above, by _**making complex window structures quickly-built, persistent, and easily-invoked**_.

+The 'Tabwins' menu exemplifies this.

 Most of the  tab builders referenced here are defined in tabwins.vim, and several of these are available from the 'Tabwins' menu.

-The developer is encouraged to customize this menu for local use.
-Update or replace function **Tabwins_menu_build()** to do so.
+The _**developer is encouraged to customize**_ this menu and its _tabwins.vim_ commands for local use.
+Update **Tabwins_menu_build()** to do so.

+The extent that **populated tabs** invoked from this menu load their buffers is dependent on shell vars available to the Vim session, and files/dirs present in the local environment -- again, this menu is intended as _a starting point_ for the developer to 'fill-in' with local content.

 Global **g:load_tabwins_menu_is_wanted** is defaulted to **'Y'** and can be set to 'N' to turn off this menu.

-The extent that populated tabs invoked from this menu load their buffers is dependent on shell vars available to the Vim session, and files/dirs present in the local environment -- again, this is intended as a starting point for the developer to 'fill-in' with content from the local environment(s).

 ### Symmetric Window Structures